T-Mobile

 Highlights

-• Maintained 100% of electricity sourced from renewable energy since achieving the goal in 2021.
+• Maintained 100% of purchased electricity sourced from renewable energy since achieving the goal in 2021.

-• Collected and processed 10 million customer devices to be reused, resold or recycled.
+• Collected and processed 11.3 million customer devices to be reused, resold, or recycled in 2024.

 Recent News